graalvm/vscode-extensions/micronaut/README.md

 ![Micronaut Build Commands](images/micronaut-build-commands.png)

-Besides that, you can push a newly built native image to the Docker Registry from the VS Code console.
+Besides that, you can push a newly-built native executable to the Docker Registry from the VS Code console.

 For more details, continue reading to the [Micronaut documentation](https://guides.micronaut.io/micronaut-creating-first-graal-app/guide/index.html#creatingGraalImage).